electricbookworks/electric-book-gui/docs/images.md

 ## Adding images

 1. From the dashboard, click on the project you would like to add images to.
-This take redirect you to the project detail page.
+This will redirect you to the project detail page.
 2. Click ‘Image Files’.
 This will take you to a ‘Files’ page.
 3. Once you have optimized images for each format, drag and drop one image at a time from your computer onto the screen.
 This will prompt you to enter a path name for where the image must be stored.
 Remember that path names depend on what format the image is for.
 For example, a publisher logo for the print book (if your folder containing the book is indeed called `book`, which is the template default for the first book) would be `book/images/print-pdf/publisher-logo.jpg`; and for web outupt it would be `book/images/web/publisher-logo.jpg`; and your hi-res source image would go into `book/images/_source/publisher-logo.jpg`; and so on for `epub`, `screen-pdf` and `app`.
 4. Once you have entered the path and clicked ‘Okay’, near the bottom of the page you should see a message pop up that says ‘Image uploaded’.